 Maria José is learning to paint.
 Maybe she’ll be a teacher.
 Rolandito wants to become Rolando, “the man.”
 Tracing an outline around his hand with a blue pencil, Joselito just wants to play.
 Forever.
 It’s a fine dream to have at age four.
 But in another ten years, what will he want to do? …

 A quaint brick eatery with a striped awning located on East Rochester’s main street has rabbit cacciatore on the menu, one of two things that immediately sets it apart.
 The other thing is even more rare in Rochester: a female executive chef supervising a kitchen of men.
-Lemoncello Italian Restaurant and Bar’s chef, Silvana Formosa, is a first-generation immigrant—a …
+Lemoncello Italian Restaurant & Bar’s chef, Silvana Formosa, …

 REVIEW // Mardi Gras! by Cirque du Fringe